Parking Line Paint

 Use our AK Paint Calculator to determine the amount of paint you'll need for your line striping job.

-Water-based paints are the environmentally friendly choice because they contain no harmful VOCs or other chemicals.
-They are also the least expensive choice and work well in most settings.
-Do keep in mind that many areas have put into law that the only asphalt paint types that are acceptable are the water-based ones.
-If your state is one of them, you need not fret about choosing between water or oil based; the decision has been made for you.
+Water-based paints are the environmentally-friendly choice because they don’t contain harmful VOCs or other chemicals.
+They are also the least expensive choice.
+Keep in mind many areas have created laws stating the only acceptable paint types are water-based.
+If your state or area has this law, don’t fret about choosing between water- or oil-based; the decision has been made for you.

 Oil/Solvent/Alkyd Asphalt Paint